Choose Your Language:

 For all street closure maps and visualization aids,click here.

-Guide to Gasparilla 2020: Parking
+Guide To Gasparilla 2020: Parking

 The City of Tampa has set out very specific guidelines in regards to parking.
 Cars parked in designated “No Parking” zones will be cited and towed at the owner’s expense.
 Here are maps of all the different neighborhoodssurrounding the parade and street closure information.
 In terms or parking downtown, here is what the City of Tampa suggests these locations: